arnab-sen/GALADE/README.md

-# GALADE - The Graphical Abstraction Layered Architecture Development Environment
+# GALADE: The Graphical Abstraction Layered Architecture Development Environment

 This is a diagramming tool and code generator that handles the creation, development, and maintenance of ALA-based applications.